+1. Make sure you have some paper down on your bench as the clay can stain unsealed surfaces.
+2. Frankie exclusive diy: tea bags with heart dippers.
+My best friend and I always meet up over a cup of tea.
 We've solved all sorts of problems with a cuppa in hand (and a cake or course), and so I thought a customised set of teabags would make a perfect gift for her birthday.
 You can create a teabag with your very own special blend of leaves and then make sweet little dippers to top them off.

 Let's get started with materials: Tea leaves Filters Stapler String Cutting mat Clay tools (knife and hole poker - you can use a blunt knife and a toothpick) Heart cutter (or any other shape you like!)
 Polymer clay Rolling pin Scissors 1.
 2. 3.
 4. 5.
 Or just use next time your friends come around for a cup of tea.
 How to print your own fabric with a potato.
 I’ve got a few fabric-printing techniques under my belt, each with its own drawbacks, benefits, and results.

-Screen printing is a good way to cleanly and uniformly print a lot of a complex design at once, but never seems to be a good option for last-minute projects because our photo-emulsion is somehow perpetually expired.
+Freezer paper stencils can produce a print similar to that of a silk screen, but can only be used once– and depending on the complexity of the design, they can take a while to make.
+Stamping fabric to produce a design takes just a tad longer than the time you spend carving the stamp, which, if you’re using a potato, could take just a minute.
 All you need to to print your own fabric is something to print on, something to print with, and some ink.
 34. It’s been a little dull and rainy here in LA lately (which i love), and i’ve been seeing lots of umbrellas around. i think they are one seriously underrated accessory. today we thought it’d be fun to show you how to make a stylish one of your own using wax paper, some tape, and a little paint… what you’ll need: • umbrellas • craft paint that is listed for fabric (we like martha stewart’s) • blue painter’s tape • wax paper • paint brush • circle cutter or circle punch (we like this circle cutter kit) how to make it: • tape a section of blue tape on wax paper. • punch or cut a hole in the wax paper to create a circular stencil. • pull tape off of wax paper and transfer onto umbrella in desired place and smooth down. • paint stencil. we recommend applying two coats. • let dry completely, then peel off tape. voila!

+Something that is perfect…that bunch of poms on tara’s jacket!
+Exclusive frankie diy - masking fluid card fun.
+I am not much of an illustrator, but with a few simple supplies, I thought I could make some cute holiday cards.
 I used masking fluid for watercolours, which is a type of rubber that, when applied, will preserve the area underneath, leaving it paper-coloured even if a watercolour wash is applied over the top.
 To make these cards, I used: Watercolour paints Masking fluid Watercolour paper or thick card stock with a nice 'tooth' to absorb the paint A variety of brushes A pencil An eraser Jar of water to clean off brushes 1.
 2. 3.
 4. 5.
 6. 7.
+8.

 Weekend project: Fruit welcome mats.
 We're slowly making our new apartment into a home inch by inch.
 We just barely got a bed last week after sleeping on a mattress on the ground for the past 4 months!
 On one of my Ikea runs I picked up a circular welcome mat that I thought would be fun to turn into something and yesterday I got it--FRUIT!
 Plus, once you cut it in half, you get two mats for the price of one.
+Score.